onthejobtraining/noobtabunloader/README.md

 4. Browse to the cloned folder and select the `manifest.json` file
 The extension will now be active in your Firefox browser.

----

-Let me know if you'd like me to roll this into the full `README.md` or convert it into a Markdown list!

-The extension will now be active in your Firefox browser.
 ⚙️ Usage & Configuration

 Settings are saved automatically and persist between sessions.